ianchanning/neural-network-js/tutorial/slides.tex.md

 return {svg, circle};
 ```

-# I want to draw the test values as circles on a graph
+# Draw the test values as circles on a graph

-I smell a `map`.
-I want to map my test values onto the graph.
+I want to `map` my test values onto the graph

 ```javascript
 function build(generator, chart) {